Agosto/iotcore-raspbian-demo/README.md

 - Green (every 1 min)

 ### NPM Scripts
+You can start / stop or reset device keys using npm if needed.
+(Note you can also reset the device keys using the Android Test App)

+Change to the install directory (/opt/iotcore-raspbian-demo) before performing commands.
 **reset** - reset device by deleting keys and stored settings
 ```bash
 $ npm run reset